utkarsh2102/packlog/README.md

 ## packlog: Log your Packets! \o/

-`packlog` is a simple kernel module which will log all your incoming packets, one-by-one.
+`packlog` is a simple kernel module that will log all your incoming packets, one-by-one.
 What for?
 Nothing, but fun!
 With this, you can see how many packets are being transferred when you make a simple HTTP(S) request, or even otherwise.

 ---